Advanced Bible Quiz about Bible Characters.

 c.
 Abimelech, King of Gerar.

-Abraham was certain that Sarah's beauty would lead to his death.
+Abraham thought that Sarah's beauty would lead to his death.

-It appears that there was a common practice of killing the husbands of beautiful women.
+It appears that it was a common practice to kill the husbands of beautiful women.

 Abraham told Abimelech, King of Gerar, that Sarah was his unmarried sister.